FujiwaraTakuya/Fujis-Endosoma/Experimental stuff/Deepwoken-inspired RP-Combat Concept.md

 # Actions
 These are the actions you can perform during Combat in no particular order, listed as such:
-- Move - Move up to 15ft, Run up to 30ft, or Sprint up to 60ft
+- Move - Move up to 15ft, Run up to 30ft, or Sprint up to 60ft (1/2/3 seconds; Sprint disables Quick Attack, Block, Parry, Quick-Equip, Throw, and Use Item.)
-- Quick Attack - Perform a short, quick attack with varying speed amongst weapons
+- Quick Attack - Perform a short, quick attack with varying speed amongst weapons (1 second)
-- Critical Attack - Perform a strong but obvious attack with various offensive properties based upon weapon
+- Critical Attack - Perform a strong but obvious attack with various offensive properties based upon weapon (2 seconds/varies)
-- Uppercut - Evading an incoming attack, you weave around/under the Physical attack before attempting to launch yourself and your opponent skywards
+- Uppercut - Evading an incoming attack, you weave around/under the Physical attack before attempting to launch yourself and your opponent skywards (2 seconds)
-- Feint/Attack-Cancel - Fake an attack/cancel an attack mid-way through swinging at the cost of Posture
+- Feint/Attack-Cancel - Fake an attack/cancel an attack mid-way through swinging at the cost of Posture (1 second)
-- Block - Guarding against any and all damage geared towards them in exchange for Posture damage
+- Block - Guarding against any and all damage geared towards them in exchange for Posture damage (1~ second)
-- Parry - Attempt to deflect an attack with high risks for a large reward
+- Parry - Attempt to deflect an attack with high risks for a large reward (2 seconds with 1 second cooldown on failed parry, can parry 7 attacks in 1 second)
-- Dodge - Move up to the maximum Move distance to dodge out of most attacks with invincibility/damage reduction
+- Dodge - Move up to the maximum Move distance to dodge out of most attacks with invincibility/damage reduction (2 seconds with 4 second cooldown)
-- Dodge-Feint - Feign a large-moving dodge to side-step 5ft in a direction of choice
+- Dodge-Feint - Feign a large-moving dodge to side-step 5ft in a direction of choice (1 Second; performable only twice in 4 Round)
-- Vent - Use 40 Tempo to blow away every creature within 5ft 20ft away without damage
+- Vent - Use 40 Tempo to gain invulnerability for 2 seconds and blow away every creature within 5ft, 20ft away without damage; is blockable to negate knockback (2 seconds with 1 second end-lag)
-- Wait - Spend 1 Second doing nothing
+- Wait - Spend 1 Second doing nothing (1 second)
-- Cast Mantra - Perform a specialised action using Ether to assault your enemy(ies)
+- Cast Mantra - Perform a specialised action using Ether to assault your enemy(ies) (Varies; usually 1 second start-up)
 - Feint Mantra* - Cancel the usage of a Mantra and its Ether consumption to bait an attack in or switch up attacks.
-(Note: Only certain Attunements can allow you to perform this sort of Action)
+(Note: Only certain Attunements can allow you to perform this sort of Action) (1 second)
-- Quick-Equip Item/Equipment - Swap out a held item or bring out a held item from the Player's inventory
+- Quick-Equip Item/Equipment - Swap out a held item or bring out a held item from the Player's inventory (2-4 seconds)
 - Throw Item/Weapon - Take any held item in-hand and lob it at at a Target within range.
-- Use Item/add/switch Equipment - Depending on the item in-hand, use it for its intended effect/switch pieces of equipment
+- Use Item/add/switch Equipment - Depending on the item in-hand, use it for its intended effect/switch pieces of equipment (1 Second)
 - Action Break - Once per-round, a Player can spend an Action Break to change their queued actions after  seeing each Action happen during Combat; even if interrupted, they can start new Actions instead based on how much time is left during the Round.
+(Instant)

 # Combat Explained
 ## Combat Part 1: Round 1: Battle-Start